FlexEasy/FlexEasy/README.md

 # ✨Flex Easy's Profile✨

-Jason Lee is University of Illinois ALumni, specializes in hardware languages such as verilog and system verilog for FPGA programming.
+Jason Lee is University of Illinois Alumni, specializes in hardware languages such as verilog and system verilog for FPGA programming.
 Currently employeed as a software devleloper at  ChuneungIT in South Korea and serving country at the same time.

 # Knowledge